 W. Y. Alice Chan, Executive Director, Co-Founder

 Alice worked in private and public international corporations, and international religious and non-religious NGOs.
 These experiences inform her work at CCRL and raise her desire to foster religious literacy among industry professionals, an understanding that was lacking in her corporate environments.
-Her work at the Centre is also inspired by her teaching experience as a Toronto-area middle school teacher, McGill University lecturer, and her research on the intersections of religious bullying, religious literacy, and religious discrimination, such as violent extremism.
+Her work at the Centre is also inspired by her teaching experience as a Toronto-area middle school teacher, McGill University lecturer, and her PhD research on the intersections of religious bullying, religious literacy, and religious discrimination, such as violent extremism.
+In recent years, she has worked with the UNESCO Mahatma Gandhi Institute of Education for Peace and Sustainable Development (MGIEP), the Interfaith Youth core in the US, the Tony Blair Institute for Change, the Hindu American Foundation, the Islamic Council of North America, and the Religious Freedom Center in the US.
 More information about Alice is available at: www.alicechan.org.

 Sabrina Jafralie, Ph.
 D., Director of Learning (for K-12 and higher education), Regional Director (Quebec), Co-Founder